Travel guide

 eSIM for Germany — Berlin, Munich, and the Romantic Road

 In this guide, I'll tell you everything you need to know to choose and use an eSIM in Germany.
-From how many GB you need depending on your type of trip, to how coverage works in different cities, and what to do if you travel to rural areas.
+From how many GB you need depending on your type of trip, to how coverage works in different cities and what to do if you travel to rural areas.
 We'll also compare real costs so you can see exactly how much you can save.
-Let's get straight to it.
+Let's get to it.

 Photo: Claudia Solano

-Why use eSIM in Germany
+Why use an eSIM in Germany

-Germany has a robust telecommunications infrastructure, but that doesn't mean getting connected is automatic or cheap.
+Germany has a robust telecommunications infrastructure, but that doesn't mean connecting is automatic or cheap.
 If you're traveling from Latin America or Spain, your operator will probably offer you roaming packages that sound convenient until you see the price: between $10 and $25 per day, with data limits that run out quickly if you use Google Maps or upload stories to Instagram.

 The traditional alternative has been to buy a physical SIM upon arrival.
 At airports like Frankfurt or Munich, you'll find Vodafone, Telekom, or O2 stores, but prices are usually higher than online, and the process can take between 30 minutes and an hour to queue, explain what you need (hopefully they speak English or Spanish), activate the line, and configure your phone.
 If you arrive on a Sunday or a holiday, many stores are closed.

 Another important point is flexibility.
-If you're only traveling for a week, you buy 5-8 GB.
+If you're traveling for only a week, you buy 5-8 GB.
 If you're going for two weeks and plan to work remotely, you go up to 15-20 GB.
 You don't pay for what you don't use, and if you run out of data, you can top up from the app without looking for a physical store.
 For those on business trips or combining tourism with remote work, this is a game-changer.

 Finally, the eSIM gives you peace of mind.
-You arrive at Berlin Hauptbahnhof, turn on your phone, and within seconds you have internet to order an Uber, find your hotel on Google Maps, or let your family know you've arrived safely.
+You arrive at Berlin Hauptbahnhof, turn on your phone, and in seconds you have internet to order an Uber, find your hotel on Google Maps, or let your family know you've arrived safely.
 There are no surprises on your phone bill when you return home, and you can focus on enjoying your trip instead of worrying about running out of data or spending a fortune.

 How many GB you really need